-I may have gotten better results for the Go application, but I don’t know enough about how to run a Go application in production.
+When comparing Golang vs. Python performance, I may have gotten better results for the Go application, but I don’t know enough about how to run a Go application in production.

 In conclusion, I want to say that I’m very excited about Go.
 The last time I was so excited about a programming language was when I started learning Python.
 For an agile company that makes web applications, Python is probably a better choice right now, as more developers know Python.
 The most impressive thing about Python is its huge community.